PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/tutorial-intents-only.md

 > * Örnek konuşmalar ekleme
 > * Uygulamayı eğitme
 > * Uygulama yayımlama
-> * Uç noktadan amaç tahminini al
+> * Get intent prediction from endpoint

 [!INCLUDE [LUIS Free account](includes/quickstart-tutorial-use-free-starter-key.md)]

-## <a name="user-intentions-as-intents"></a>Amaç olarak Kullanıcı amaçları
+## <a name="user-intentions-as-intents"></a>User intentions as intents

-Uygulamanın amacı, konuşma, doğal dil metinleriyle bir amaç belirlemektir:
+The purpose of the app is to determine the intention of conversational, natural language text:

 `I'd like to order a veggie pizza with a salad on the side.`